- San Marcos Consolidated ISD

 -

-San Marcos CISD is committed to supporting student health and combating childhood obesity by adhering to nutrition guidelines.
-It will also promote overall wellness for all students through nutrition education, physical activity, and various school-based initiatives.
+San Marcos CISD is dedicated to supporting student health and combating childhood obesity by adhering to federal and state nutrition guidelines.
+Through the efforts of the Child Nutrition Department and campus wellness teams, the district promotes overall wellness for all students by encouraging healthy eating, regular physical activity, and positive lifestyle choices.

 -